my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 **Upper- and lower-case letters**

 Vectors are lowercase and matrices are uppercase symbols.
-Both vectors and matrices are written in bold-italic.
+Both vectors and matrices are written in ***bold-italic***.

 - Vector $\boldsymbol a$, $\boldsymbol b, \boldsymbol c$  are produced by `\mathbfit a` or `\boldsymbol a`... ; vectors can also be denoted by bold face Greek lowercase letters: $\boldsymbol{\alpha, \ldots \omega}$